Viewed 9165 times

 Also Known as

 Cooking oil is purified fat of plant or animal origin, which is liquid at room temperature.
-Some of the many different kinds of edible vegetable oils include: olive oil, palm oil, soybean oil, canola oil, pumpkin seed oil, corn oil, sunflower oil, safflower oil, peanut oil, grape seed oil, sesame oil, and rice bran oil.
+There are several kinds of edible vegetable oils including olive oil, palm oil, soybean oil, canola oil, pumpkin seed oil, corn oil, sunflower oil, safflower oil, peanut oil, grape seed oil, sesame oil, and rice bran oil.
 Many other kinds of vegetable oils are also used for cooking.

 How to Select

-· Oil can be flavoured by immersing aromatic food stuffs such as fresh herbs, peppers and so forth in the oil for an extended period of time.
+• Oil may be flavoured by immersing aromatic ingredients such as fresh herbs and peppers in the oil for an extended period of time.

-• While frying foods - If the oil is too hot, the coating will burn from the direct heat of the oil before the food has had time to cook.
+• While frying foods in oil, it is essential to maintain it at the right temperature.
+If the oil is too hot, the coating will burn from the direct heat of the oil before the food has had time to cook.
 The longer oil is heated, the more quickly it will decompose.
 Avoid preheating the oil any longer than necessary.
 If you're cooking more than one batch of food, quickly add each new batch, unless time is needed to adjust the cooking temperature.
 Turn off the heat as soon as you've removed the last food batch from the oil.
 Cool.
-When the oil has cooled enough that it is safe to handle, strain it through paper towels, coffee filters or cheesecloth into its original empty container or a clear glass jar.
+When the oil is cool enough to handle, strain it through paper towels, coffee filters or cheesecloth into an empty container.
 Do not mix it with unused oil.

 How to Store

-Whether refined or not, all oils are sensitive to heat, light and exposure to oxygen.
+• Whether refined or not, all oils are sensitive to heat, light and exposure to oxygen.
 Rancid oil has an unpleasant aroma and acrid taste, and its nutrient value is greatly diminished.
-It is best to store all oils in a cool, dry place.
+So, store all oils in a cool, dry place.

-Oils may thicken, but if you let them stand at room temperature they will soon return to liquid.
-To prevent negative effects of heat and light, take oils out of cold storage just long enough to use them
+• Oils may thicken, but if you let them stand at room temperature they will soon return to liquid.

-• However, excess oil intake is proved to have ill effects leading to weight gain, cardiac arrest etc making one more lethargic and full of fatigue.
+• However, excess oil intake is proven to have ill effects leading to lethargy, fatigue, weight gain, cardiac arrest etc.